dotnet/AspNetCore.Docs/aspnetcore/fundamentals/metapackage-app.md

 The `Microsoft.AspNetCore.App` [metapackage](/dotnet/core/packages#metapackages) isn't a traditional package that's updated from NuGet.
 Similar to `Microsoft.NETCore.App`, `Microsoft.AspNetCore.App` represents a shared runtime, which has special versioning semantics handled outside of NuGet.
 For more information, see [Packages, metapackages and frameworks](/dotnet/core/packages).

-### Update ASP.NET Core on development machines and build servers
+To update ASP.NET Core:

-Download and installed the [.NET Core SDK](https://www.microsoft.com/net/download).
-Applications will roll forward to the latest installed version on application restart.
+* On development machines and build servers: Download and install the [.NET Core SDK](https://www.microsoft.com/net/download).

-### Update ASP.NET Core on development machines and build servers
+* On deployment servers: Download and install the [.NET Core runtime](https://www.microsoft.com/net/download).

-Download and installed the [.NET Core runtime](https://www.microsoft.com/net/download).
  Applications will roll forward to the latest installed version on application restart.
+It's not necessary to update the `Microsoft.AspNetCore.App` version number in the project file.
+For more information, see [Framework-dependent apps roll forward](/dotnet/core/versions/selection#framework-dependent-apps-roll-forward).

 If your application previously used `Microsoft.AspNetCore.All`, see [Migrating from Microsoft.AspNetCore.All to Microsoft.AspNetCore.App](xref:fundamentals/metapackage#migrate).